 We asked her, how did you discovered the infrared sauna?

-- I’m a big fan of regular saunas so when I came across the Infrared sauna concept and read about all the additional health benefits of it I had to try.
+– I’m a big fan of regular saunas so when I came across the Infrared sauna concept and read about all the additional health benefits of it I had to try.
 I had no idea that it could help with psoriasis, but straight away after my first session I noticed a difference in my scalp.
-Since then I've been trying to book a session every week, and if I can’t make it to HEAT for a few weeks for some reason I definitely notice a deterioration of my breakouts.
+Since then I've been trying to book a session every week, and if I can’t make it to HEAT or the infrared sauna for a few weeks for some reason I definitely notice a deterioration of my breakouts.

 Do you have any other tips on how to keep your breakouts under control?